cicsdev/cics-java-liberty-restapp/README.md

 ```

 A WAR file is created inside the `cics-java-liberty-restapp-app/target` directory and a CICS bundle ZIP file inside the `cics-java-liberty-restapp-bundle/target` directory.

+### Option 2: Building with Eclipse

+Install the latest version of the IBM CICS Explorer [see](https://www.ibm.com/support/pages/cics-explorer-downloads)

+Import the projects into Eclipse using **File &rarr; Import &rarr; General &rarr; Existing projects into workspace &rarr; Select archive file** and select the downloaded zip as the archive.

+To resolve build issues in Eclipse you should configure the Project's build-path to add your preferred combination of CICS TS, JDK, and Liberty's Enterprise Java libraries (Java EE or Jakarta EE).
+Select 'Java Build Path', on the Libraries tab, select 'Classpath', click 'Add Library', select 'CICS with Enterprise Java and Liberty' Library, and choose the appropriate CICS and Enterprise Java versions.
+If the project build correctly the Eclipse Problems view should no longer have any errors displayed.

 ## Deploying